Croft Alley Turkey Sausage Banh Mi [NOW IN BEVERLY HILLS + DTLA]

 Banh Mi Los Angeles

-For several years, Bastide was the main culinary draw on West Hollywood’s ritzy Melrose Place, with chefs like Walter Manzke and Ludo Lefebvre drawing some of L.A.’s most fashionable people.
-Now models, designers, and other chic people take breaks between shopping at stores like Carolina Herrera and Bottega Veneta at a building with Alfred Coffee, Compartes Chocolatier and a cafe called Croft Alley.
-Enter this airy cafe from a back alley.
-Michael Della Femina and chef Phuong Tran opened Croft Alley in 2014 featuring a sun-soaked patio, communal wood table, and shady central courtyard strung with Christmas lights.
+For several years, Bastide was the main culinary draw on West Hollywood’s ritzy Melrose Place.
+Chefs with impeccable pedigrees like Walter Manzke and Ludo Lefebvre drawing some of the most fashionable people in Los Angeles.
+Now models, designers, and other chic people take breaks between shopping at stores like Carolina Herrera and Bottega Veneta at a multi-faceted building that houses Alfred Coffee, Compartes Chocolatier and a cafe called Croft Alley that’s hidden from the street.
+Passersby would never know its there.
+Enter this airy cafe through a back alley.
+To be specific: Croft Alley.
+Longtime restaurateur Michael Della Femina and chef Phuong Tran opened Croft Alley in 2014 featuring a sun-soaked patio, communal wood table, and shady central courtyard strung with Christmas lights.

-My initial visit featured a surprisingly strong Turkey Sausage Banh Mi ($10).
-Colleen DeLee, a baker who also supplies Petit Trois and The Beverly Hills Cheese Shop, produces sturdy baguettes with beautiful chew.
+My initial visit to Croft Alley featured a surprisingly strong Turkey Sausage Banh Mi ($10).
+Colleen DeLee is a baker who also supplies Petit Trois and The Beverly Hills Cheese Shop.
+She produces sturdy baguettes with beautiful chew that is stupendous for sandwiches.
 In this case, each baguette hosts a trio of seared turkey sausage patties flecked with lemongrass.
-Each sandwich also hosts cucumber, cilantro, spicy mustard, and Fresno chilies, leading to a well-balanced, colorful sandwich.
+Each banh mi also hosts cucumber, cilantro, spicy mustard, and Fresno chilies.
+The combination results in a well-balanced, colorful sandwich.

 Tags: